ECE 5760: Laboratory 3

 - You do need the best HPS time for comparision to FPGA solution time.

-- The corners of the region being plotted should be displayed either on the VGA screen, on a serial console, or on the LCD display.
+- The corners of the region being plotted should be displayed either on the VGA screen, or on a serial console.

 - You should be able

 to choose the maximum number of iterations using serial input the HPS, or toggle switches,